 In Tasmania, littering is regulated via the Litter Act 2007, and the Litter (Infringement Offences) Regulations 2020 specify on-the-spot fines for offences in the Act.
-A Litter Hotline has also been set up to report litter incidents, including items thrown from cars and boats.
+There is also a Litter Hotline to report litter incidents, including items thrown from cars and boats.

 What you can do to help